entity-neural-network/incubator/enn_ppo/tutorial.md

 With this configuration, you should be able to reach a reward of more than 4.5.

-If you want to learn more about relative positional encoding, see the ["How to use relative positional encoding"](TODO-LINK) guide on how to choose the settings for relative positional encoding.
+If you want to learn more about relative positional encoding, see the ["How to use relative positional encoding"](TODO-LINK) guide, which explains how to choose good settings for relative positional encoding.

 ## Config files